JustinGOSSES/nasa-contractor-jobs-information/README.md

 Working as a NASA contractor can be a great experience.
 I certainly found my time there to a great opportunity.
 Nearly everyone works with a base assumption that things can be done better.
 You get to directly or indirectly work on things that matter and inspire.

 NASA needs and deserves top contractor staff, but sometimes it can be hard for people to find the door.
-THe path in for civil servants is fairly well known with lots of written about it, the contractor path less so.
+The path in for civil servants is fairly well known with lots of written about it, the contractor path less so.
 After seeing a small slice of this information in a twitter thread that got a lot of engagement, I thought there might be reason to write up this document.

 ## Problem this document attempts to impact
 Although most people think about working for NASA in terms of a civil servant job in which one works directly for NASA, <i>most of NASA's work is actually done by contractors who make a much larger workforce</i>.